JauJau088/leaderboard-with-api/README.md

 cd leaderboard-with-api
 ```

-- Once you've cloned the repo and are inside the directory, run `npm install` command to get all necessary instalations.
+- Once you've cloned the repo and are inside the directory, run `npm install` command to get all necessary installations.

 - Build/ watch project (not necessary, but might be needed in case you make some changes in the src folder).